nodejs/package-maintenance/docs/drafts/PUBLISH-BLOG.md

 npm supports another way to skip publishing files through an include list in package.json.
 You can set a field `files` with an array of files that npm should only include in your published packages.

-By default, npm also has some reasonable included files, like package.json, README.md, and LICENSE.
+By default, npm also has some reasonable included files, like package.json, README.md, and LICENSE, and some reasonable excluded files, like package-lock.json, that you can not override.

 ### Exclude or Include